-Applicants for prize gaming permits should set out the types of gaming that he or she is intending to offer.
+Applicants for prize gaming permits should set out the types of gaming that they intend to offer.
 The applicant should be able to demonstrate:

 - That they understand the limits to stakes and prizes that are set out in Regulations; and - That the gaming offered is within the law.